NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 An example of this latter situation is when an old SEER 8 AC is replaced at wear out, and a user wishes to calculate the incremental savings and cost of upgrading it to SEER 18 compared to a SEER 14 AC (U.S. federal minimum efficiency in southern states).

 Entering no pairs will default to calculating savings for all upgrades relative to the baseline building.
-Note that if you specify one scenario in this way, then you must explicitly define all scenario pairs, even cases where the reference is the baseline (using [BASE,upgrade]).
+Note that if you specify one scenario in this way, then you must explicitly define all scenario pairs, even cases where the reference is the baseline (using "BASE", "upgrade").

 Savings are calculated as follows: